Kaminyou/A-template-is-all-you-need/README.md

 ```script
 python batch.py --jsons_root $jsons_root --data_root $data_root --output_root $output_root
 ```

+### Render ground truth SDF
+Please refer to [link](https://blog.csdn.net/qq_38677322/article/details/110957634).
+In short, dependencies of `CLI11`, `Pangolin`, `nanoflann`, and `Eigen3` should be built first.
+However, the whole process is arduous and various bugs do exist!

 ## Downloading data
 The training data of chairs `03001627_train.tar.gz` can be downloaded from